 The best part with the new web design trends 2020 is that although it stays strong, it’s ever-evolving.
 In 2020, minimalism manifests as a large swath of white space.
 And this is not always in places you’d expect.

-Functionality is the main focus with simple designs.
+Functionality is the main focus of simple designs.
 Simplicity is more of a collection of design principles than a single trend.
 Each element of this design needs to be perfect since there’s nothing to conceal the questionable design choices.

 If it’s done well, the minimalism and white space design create a high-quality and elegant feeling that many love to use.
 A whiteboard has a classic and minimalist style – which might be uber-minimalist.

 Use a simple and almost white photo that rests against a white background and some asymmetrical white space to achieve this.
-This design helps draw users to your product which decreases bounce rate.
+This design helps draw users to your product which decreases the bounce rate.